-Now lets get to the blog post.
+Now let’s get to the blog post.

 Take, for example, Olympic lifters who wear traditional Olympic lifting shoes with big heel lifts.
 This artificially created ankle mobility allows them to squat deeper.
-While I’m not a huge fan of this footwear for regular folks for squatting, used sparingly, it’s not a big deal.
+While I’m not a massive fan of this footwear for regular folks for squatting, used sparingly, it’s not a big deal.

 – Eric Cressey

 Thank you so much, Eric.
 Great blog post with fantastic info.
 I can’t wait to get 14 hours of that kind of information.
 See you at the Fitness & Rehab Conference on March 27 & 28 at Vancouver College.
 CLICK HERE for details.

 If you are looking for other blog posts on ankle injuries, check out: